jett220201/TravelCompany-API/README.md

 ## 📥 Getting Started
 These instructions will give you a give to install and run the project in your local machine.
-If you need a deployment give please check the Deployment section.

 ### 📂 Project structure
 This project has the following structure: